 Our staff are available to meet with students throughout the year to assist with their vocational discernment and career search needs.
 We are prepared to assist students with a range of activities, including: exploring majors, pursuing internships and jobs, conducting volunteer service, applying to graduate school, scholarships and fellowships, starting their own business, and much more.

-Peer Advisors are also available during the academic year to assist students with resumes and cover letters, train students on how to use Ole Career Central, advise on choosing a major, help them navigate searches for job, internship, and volunteer opportunities, and work with them on identifying electronic and print resources for all of their vocational and career needs.
+Peer Advisors are also available during the academic year to assist students with resumes and cover letters, train students on how to use Handshake, advise on choosing a major, help them navigate searches for job, internship, and volunteer opportunities, and work with them on identifying electronic and print resources for all of their vocational and career needs.
 Appointments are not necessary for meeting with Peer Advisors.
 Students can stop by the Piper Center in Tomson 270 any time during normal business hours.